 2002 Study Chemopreventive effect of resveratrol, sesamol, sesame oil and sunflower oil in the Epstein-Barr virus early antigen activation assay and the mouse skin two-stage carcinogenesis.

-Sunflower oil also contains tocopherols, carotenoids and waxes, Vitamins A, B, D and E, and minerals.
+Sunflower oil also contains tocopherols, carotenoids and waxes, Vitamins A, B, D, and E, and minerals.
 Sunflower seeds are not dehulled prior to cold pressing, the oil contains a significant amount of wax, these waxes may at lower temperatures crystallize resulting in the formation in small solid particles.
-You should not keep our Hero [Face] Serum in a fridge or the new very cute mini cosmetics fridges as it will become semi-solid!
+You should not keep Tanu in a fridge or the new very cute mini cosmetics fridges as it will become semi-solid!